Beastie Boys: Tributes

+Beastie Boys Square in New York City, where the cover of Paul's Boutique was shot.

 In 2022, the New York City Council voted to rename the intersection of Ludlow and Rivington streets in Manhattan's Lower East Side—the location of the Paul's Boutique album cover—"Beastie Boys Square".
 The vote was the result of a grassroots campaign started in 2013 by historian LeRoy McCarthy.
 The renaming was voted down when first proposed in 2014, but it passed on July 14, 2022.
-The square was renamed on September 9, 2023, coinciding with the 50th anniversary of hip hop.
+The square was renamed on September 9, 2023, coinciding with the 50th anniversary of hip-hop.
+The Onion paid homage to Yauch with the headline "Following Death of Adam Yauch, Grieving China Frees Tibet".

-Legal issues
+Sampling legal case

 In 2003, the Beastie Boys were involved in the landmark sampling decision Newton v.
 Diamond.
 In that case, a federal judge ruled that the band was not liable for sampling James Newton's "Choir" in their track "Pass the Mic".
 The sample used is the six-second flute stab.
 In short, the Beastie Boys cleared the sample but obtained only the rights to use the sound recording and not the composition rights to the song "Choir".
 In the decision, the judge found that:

 when viewed in relation to Newton's composition as a whole, the portion is neither quantitatively nor qualitatively significant ...
 Because Beastie Boys' use of the sound recording was authorized, the sole basis of Newton's infringement action is his remaining copyright interest in the 'Choir' composition.
 We hold today that Beastie Boys' use of a brief segment of that composition, consisting of three notes separated by a half-step over a background C note, is not sufficient to sustain a claim for copyright infringement.